 The Price: London West End Premiere - 1969

 Previewed 24 February 1969, Opened 4 March 1969, Closed 14 February 1970 at the Duke of York's Theatre

-The cast featured Harold Gary as 'Gregory Solomon', Shepperd Strudwick as 'Walter Franz', Albert Salmi as 'Victor Franz' and Kate Reid as 'Esther Franz'.
+The original cast featured Harold Gary as 'Gregory Solomon', Shepperd Strudwick as 'Walter Franz', Albert Salmi as 'Victor Franz', and Kate Reid as 'Esther Franz'.

-The entire cast reprised their roles from the 1968 Broadway Premiere staging - Harold Gary and Kate Reid having been in the original cast, before being joined by Shepperd Strudwick and Albert Salmi who joined the Broadway cast later in the run.
-The orignal Broadway production run for 53 weeks before closing in mid-February 1969, while the original West End production run for a respectable 50 weeks.
+The entire original West End cast reprised their roles from the 1968 New York Broadway Premiere staging - Harold Gary and Kate Reid having been in the original cast, with Shepperd Strudwick and Albert Salmi who joined the Broadway cast later in the run.
+The original Broadway production run for 53 weeks before closing in mid-February 1969, while the original West End production run for a respectable 50 weeks.